hatari/hatari/readme.txt

  3.3.1) Known distro problems

+If Hatari is built with portaudio support, ALSA aborts Hatari at Falcon emulation startup, unless Pulseaudio server is running.

+This is because:
+- Falcon microphone emulation initializes Portaudio
+- Portaudio doesn't have pulseaudio support, only ALSA libasound
+- Many distributions enable (by default) pulseaudio module for ALSA
+- ALSA's pulseaudio module aborts when it cannot connect to pulseaudio server

+Hatari audio output goes through SDL, which uses pulseaudio library.
+That doesn't have this issue.

 Old RHEL 5 and the derived CentOS v5.x Linux distributions ship with a broken readline library:
 	https://bugzilla.redhat.com/show_bug.cgi?id=499837